zaycode1990/zaycode1990/README.md

 - 👋 Hi, I’m @zaycode1990
-- 👀 I’m interested in Chess, Reading, Video Games, Fitness, apps and Anime
+- 👀 I’m interested in Chess, Reading, Video Games, Fitness, tech, Apps and Anime
 - 🌱 I’m currently learning how to be a fullstack developer
 - 💞️ I’m looking to collaborate on creative projects
 - 📫 How to reach me ijandicos90@gmail.com